2black0/EFI-ThinkCentre-M720Q/README.md

 - Bluetooth sometimes problem when WiFi On

 note:
-- don't forget to generate your SMBIOS
+- don't forget to generate your own SMBIOS
+- OC 0.6.6